LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-like-giants.md

 growing flowers and ecosystems

-on top of all the dirt
+on top of all that dirt

 they were reciving,

 so they keep themselves

-as steady hills.
+as steady hills

+while letting birds

+build nests

+around their head and back and neck,

+that way they will be safe

+and you will be buried forever.

+&nbsp;

+But, is not an insect

+gigantic to somebody else?

+and they go around crawling

+despite of what they might alter.

 &nbsp;